Department of

 Department of Infectious Diseases

 India continues to hold top spot in many Infectious diseases (I.D) prevalence like TB.
 Moreover, increasing antimicrobial resistance is making infections difficult to manage.
 Individuals are living longer with access to health care, technological innovation, advanced surgical techniques, and ever-improving cancer care.
 These advances bring along with them the risk of infections.
 Chemotherapeutic agents, stem cell transplants, organ transplants save lives, but also increase chances of infections in these patients.
-To prevent, contain and effectively treat infectious diseases and to train the next generation of ID specialists, it is vital to have a Department of infectious Diseases in every good institute.
+To prevent, contain and effectively treat infectious diseases and to train the next generation of ID specialists, it is vital to have a department of infectious diseases in every good institute.

-Since Infectious Diseases and Microbiology are complimentary, the department has collaborated with Clinical Microbiology for many activities for better patient care:-
+Since Infectious Diseases and Microbiology are complimentary, the department has collaborated with Clinical Microbiology for many activities for better patient care:

 1. Both the departments help in optimization of antimicrobial prescriptions of patients.